Special educational needs and disability

 Crucial: The are different services that can provide support, like the SEN Support Services (SENSS), Oxfordshire’s School Inclusion Team (OXSIT) and The Early Years SEN Team.

-Sometimes young people with SEN or disability can get extra help with exams and assessments like extra time, rest breaks and special versions of tests.
+Sometimes young people with SEN or disability can get extra help with exams and assessments.
 You can find out more on the Access to Assessments webpage.

 16-18 and don't have a place in learning?